 Winter is around the corner but you don’t have to pack the tent and sleeping bag away for another season quite yet (or at all.)
-November is a great month to get out for one final backcountry trip and for the hardy outdoor enthusiast, backpacking can be enjoyed year-round.
-Below are some of my best tips I’ve learned over the years in an effort to learn to enjoy camping in any season.
+October and November are great months to get out for one final backcountry trip and for the hardy outdoor enthusiast, backpacking can be enjoyed year-round.
+Below are some of the best tips I’ve learned over the years in an effort to learn to enjoy camping in any season, including winter.

 If you were to go backpacking in the middle of summer, how far would you hike in a day?
 Take that distance and cut it in half.
 Now you’re looking at a more reasonable distance for cold-weather trips.
 If you’re doing the trip with children or if you’ll be breaking trail through deep snow, you may want to chop off a few more miles still.

-The goal at this time of year isn’t about gigantic adventures as much as it is about just getting into the backcountry and enjoying the solitude at a time of year when most others are house and city-bound.
-By late November, I’ve started missing our summer wilderness trips and am always itching to get away from the city.
+The goal at this time of year isn’t about gigantic adventures.
+It is about just getting into the backcountry and enjoying the solitude at a time of year when most others are house and city-bound.
+By late fall, I’ve started missing our summer wilderness trips and am always itching to get away from the city.
 At this point, I don’t care how far I journey into the wilds as long as I find a place to call home for the night and I can’t hear the highway anymore.

 Don’t be afraid of seeking out additional comfort in the form of a cozy backcountry cabin or shelter of some kind in the cooler months.
 It doesn’t make you soft and you don’t have to sleep on the ground in order to call it camping.

 In the Canadian Rockies, check out the Alpine Club of Canada’s website to find out about their incredible backcountry hut system.
-For huts across the United States, visit the Primeval Treks website for a list of backcountry lodging options organized by state.
-The Backcountry.com website also has an excellent article on backcountry yurt and huts that I recommend checking out.
+In the U.S., hut lodging is organized by state.
+For an overview of backcountry yurts, huts, and reservations, check out this excellent article by Backcountry.com.

 If you have your heart set on cold-weather tenting, try to find a campground that allows fires and provides firewood.
 There are few things so miserable in the backcountry as huddling under a tarp in the rain or snow, eating your freeze-dried chicken and rice out of a bag, while wishing you had a warm fire.
 And yes, I’ve been there and I don’t plan on repeating the experience anytime soon.
 Unless you’re camped on a glacier doing an epic ski traverse, you might as well look for a campground with fire pits and add some comfort to your fall or winter trip.
 (And if you have to carry in a long-burning fire log or two, I’d do it!)

-Now is not the time to skimp on gear in an effort to go light or save money with that tarp or hammock that weighs five-pounds less than your tent, the three-season sleeping bag that was so much cheaper than the winter bag you really wanted, or the short Therm-a-Rest mattress that again cuts off a few pounds of weight but provides no warmth for your legs.
+Now is not the time to skimp on gear.
+Don’t go light or save money with that tarp or hammock that weighs five-pounds less than your tent, the three-season sleeping bag that was so much cheaper than the winter bag you really wanted, or the short Therm-a-Rest mattress that again cuts off a few pounds of weight but provides no warmth for your legs.

 If you don’t have a thick insulated mattress, rent or borrow one.
 If you don’t have a winter bag and a four-season tent, rent or borrow them as well.
 You won’t be happy if you’re freezing the whole time.
 And if you’re not happy, there’s a good chance you won’t be repeating this experience anytime soon.

 - Bring an insulated bum pad for sitting on around camp.
 Rocks are cold.
-November is cold.
+Winter is cold.
 Your bum doesn’t have to be.

 - Change into dry clothing as soon as you get to camp and layer your sleep clothes (if different from camp clothing) underneath so that you don’t have to undress before bed when it’s coldest.